Erarnitox/GH_Tools/README.md

 }
 ```

-for a more in depth example please have a look at the example hack i have provided.
+for a more in depth example please have a look at the example hack i have made using an early version of GH_Tools [**here**](https://github.com/Erarnitox/java-game-hacking).

 ## Built With